-Known as the 'Switzerland of Central America' because of its political stability and its relative economic prosperity, Costa Rica has for many years had good diplomatic and trade relations with Switzerland.
+Known as the 'Switzerland of Central America' thanks to its political stability and the relative prosperity of its economy, Costa Rica has for many years enjoyed good diplomatic and trade relations with Switzerland.

 Bilateral relations Switzerland–Costa Rica

 Together with Costa Rica, Liechtenstein, Jordan and Singapore, Switzerland is part of the 'Small Five', a group at the United Nations (UN) headquarters in New York which advocates shared values and ideas, including an initiative to reform the Security Council and its working methods.
 Before joining the UN, Switzerland worked with Costa Rica to launch a number of initiatives aimed at improving international law such as the Optional Protocol to the Convention against Torture as well as an initiative relating to small arms and human security.

 Costa Rica is Switzerland’s second biggest trading partner in Central America.
 In 2017, Switzerland imported CHF 109 million worth of goods, mostly agricultural products, from Costa Rica.
 Swiss exports to Costa Rica – mainly pharmaceutical products, optical and medical devices, and watches – amounted to CHF 180 million.
 At the end of 2016, direct investment from Switzerland in Costa Rica stood at CHF 798 million and Swiss companies employed about 1,700 people in the country.